handrews4/CI_PP1_SH/README.md

     - Provide accurate and informative historical information
     - I want users to enjoy reading about the discovery
     - I want users to be able to sign up for more information
-    - i want ot provide a further reading list
+    - I want to provide a further reading list

 ## Design